Home How-to How to fix “Message Blocking is Active” error on iPhone

 2. Tap About.

-You should see a red icon beside the About option if there are any updates.
-Moreover, if there is a new version, the screen will display a pop-up prompting you to update.
-Follow the on-screen instructions and you’re good to go.
+If there are any updates, you should see a red icon beside the About option.
+If there is a new version, a pop-up will prompt you to update.
+Follow the on-screen instructions, and you’re good to go.

-Another possible reason that you’re receiving the “Message Blocking is active” status might be because of an iOS software bug.
+Another possible reason you’re receiving the “Message Blocking is active” status is an iOS software bug.

 1. Open SettingsGeneral.